Graphics Switching (Ubuntu)

 Click the system menu in the top right corner of your screen to access graphics switching.

-Click on NVIDIA, Intel, or Hybrid, depending on your use case.
+Click on NVIDIA, Integrated, Hybrid, or Compute depending on your use case.

 Once you select a mode, you will be prompted to reboot.